 My mate Jay shot a deer and because he's a completely useless cook he brought a good chunk of it round for me to cook for him.
 He brought a couple of haunches, one of which we spit roasted and the other made for a superb smoked venison roast .
 He also brought a load of what I would call “off cuts” that we ground up for this recipe.

-Venison comes from the deer, a wild animal that has to fend for itself and survive predators, not one that has been farmed for its meat.
+Venison comes from the deer (although moose and elk meat can also be classified as venison), a wild animal that has to fend for itself and survive predators, not one that has been farmed for its meat.
 The flesh of the deer is therefore muscular with very little fat.

 On the one hand, lean meat is good for you but it's got to taste good and "eat" well too.
 Without the addition of extra fat, a venison burger will be dry so in this recipe I've also ground up some pork fat and chopped some onion to add to the mix.
 My preferred mix is 70% lean meat and 30% fat so this is the mix that you will find in the ingredients.
 If you haven't already done so, read my article on making and cooking the perfect burger before you go any further.